mjbright/Talks/2017-Mar-UnikernelTechnologies/2017-Mar-UnikernelTechnologies.md

 More difficult to develop with
 - Have less underlying features
-- They can be debugged but it’s more like debugging an embedded device (tethered)
+- **Can** be debugged but tethered like for an embedded device

 Potentially more secure
 - small attack surface
-- If compromised an attacker can’t do much as no shell, no users,
+- If compromised an attacker can’t do much as no shell, no users, processes ...

 ---